 Notice that this example contains the website’s domain name, and then categories and sub-categories, and at the end, the slug is comprised of the article which is contained in all these categories.
 This is a perfect structure for a review-focused blog.

 In Box 3, you can see what kind of options you can use to sort your permalinks with your categories and tags in mind.
 When using this method, you will include one more segment to your permalink – a category base that will appear before your category names and a tag base, which will appear before your tags in your URLs.

 For example, if you use “Articles” as your category base and “Cars” as a tag base, your permalinks will change to something like this:

 WordPress Permalinks and SEO

 By far, you should have noticed that we have mentioned the SEO impact of the WordPress Permalinks.
 This is because the main reason to customize your URLs is the great kick this gives to ranking your pages higher in the search engine result pages, along with enhancing the overall user experience.
-Usually, the idea of publishing a website to the World Wide Web is to get as much traffic (visitors) as possible, and benefitting from every single SEO technique is advisable.
+Usually, the idea of publishing a website to the World Wide Web is to get as much traffic (visitors) as possible, and benefit from every single SEO technique is advisable.
 This is why we focus so much attention on SEO-friendly permalinks.

 Here are two factors that you should abide by when creating your custom links:

 - Relevancy: including a keyword (or an entire keyphrase) in the permalink and slug helps search engines prioritize your entire site and move it up in the suggested list of sites.

 - User Experience: a well-structured link makes it easier for visitors to understand what the content of a certain page is.
 This can contribute to greater traffic towards your pages.

 - Linkbuilding: When you share links to your pages on different sites, the indexing algorithm gives an advantage to easily eligible and keyword-based permalinks.